Skip to main content

 About Reusable Choices

-Whether you’re running a brand recognition survey or asking similar satisfaction questions throughout your survey, sometimes you’ll need to reuse the same list of choices for many of your questions.
-It can become tedious to copy and paste the same choices over and over, so how else can you make this process quick and easy?
+Sometimes you’ll need to reuse the same list of choices for many of your questions.
+Instead of copying and pasting the same choices over and over, you can create reusable choices.

 Reusable choices allow you to save a list of choices in your survey that you can reuse in more than 1 question.
 If you realize later that you forgot to add a choice, you don’t have to edit every question individually.
 You just edit your reusable choices, and all questions using this feature will change automatically.

-Qtip: If you add reusable choices to your survey, you will not be able to store that survey as a reference survey.
-You will receive an error message stating that “You can’t copy a survey with an active reusable choice list to the library.”
+Qtip: If you add reusable choices to your survey, you can’t save that survey as a reference survey.
+If you try, you’ll receive a message that says, “You can’t copy a survey with an active reusable choice list to the library.”

 Warning: Make sure you add reusable choices before you collect any data.
 Adding reusable choices to a question after you’ve collected data can invalidate the previously collected data.
 If you must add reusable choices after a survey has collected data, consider creating a new question that uses the reusable choices, while hiding the old question with display logic.